sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

 This looks good.
 I have some trouble positioning the work to general CTL-based model checking literature.
 One thing I believe is essential: the inclusion of CTL in the OCL language such that it is readily available in the OCL and Eclipse context.

+I found the explanation at the end a bit too detailed, because we lost the story line a bit there.
+What we have here is cOCL (OCL + CTL) and a model checker  (MocOCL) for this new language.
+A solid contribution, also from the engineering perspective.

+You can try it at http://modelevolution.org/mococl